boto/boto/docs/source/cloudsearch_tut.rst

 that provide additional information about the stopwords in your domain.

-Viewing and Adjusting Stopwords for a Domain
+Viewing and Adjusting Synonyms for a Domain
 --------------------------------------------

 You can configure synonyms for terms that appear in the data you are